 - Suspicion of biotech.
 Many do not trust the companies that create transgenic crops.

-Many of the traditional transgenic producers will likely produce genome edited crops as well.
+Second, genome edited crops may be produced by new companies.
+Many of the traditional transgenic producers will likely create genome edited crops as well.
 However, there’s potential for innovative new companies to gain ground.
 These companies may use CRISPR technologies to move the field forward.
 They may also be able to establish more trust with the people who will farm their genome edited crops.

 You’ll learn more about the third issue in the section of this post titled “Accelerating crop domestication.”
 For now, suffice to say that genome editing can give crops characteristics that make them easier to farm.